eriktks/kmtrein/README.md

 not use option -n here.
 Next, you run the program with beam sizes 20, 30, 40 and so on until it takes too much time.

-After this, look for the time 25:00 in the file time-distance to find out the best stations and times to start.
-The top three is 's Hertogenbosch (00:48), Utrecht Centraal (00:10) and Eindhoven (00:27).
+After this, look for the time 26:00 in the file time-distance to find out the best stations and times to start.
+The top four for beam size 20 in the year 2023 was:
+Meppel (1746.3 km when starting at 00:04),
+Leeuwarden (1742.1/00:55),
+Akkrum (1733.9/00:36) and
+Groningen (1733.0/01:44).
 Rerun the program with a larger beam size, only for these first stations and starting times, for example:

 ```
-   ./findRoute.py -b 100 -f shertogenbosch -s 00:48 < traintrips.txt
+   ./findRoute.py -b 40 -f meppel -s 00:31 < traintrips.txt
 ```

-If even this takes too much time, you can also start from a partial route.
-For example, save the ten first lines of your route to a text file (with copy-and-paste) and then run:
+If this takes too much time, you can also start from a partial route.
+For example, save the ten first lines of a proposed route to a text file (with copy-and-paste), for example to "myfile.txt" and then run:

 ```
    ./findRoute.py -b 100 -H myfile.txt < traintrips.txt